HAVE SMARTPHONE, WILL TRAVEL

 In New Hampshire, hop on the Cannon Mountain Aerial Tramway to ride more than 4,000 feet up and take selfies along the way.
 Or wait till you reach the mountaintop, where the views extend to four states and Canada.

 New York City is home to as many selfie-worthy locales as it is people.
-One of the most colorful places to snap a photo is in front of the popular mural by artist Cope2 at the corner of Bowery and Houston streets in lower Manhattan.
+One of the most colorful places to snap a photo is in front of the popular mural that's been painted at different times by artists like Cope2 and Banksy at the corner of Bowery and Houston streets in lower Manhattan.